James De Wolf Perry: Biography

 On September 21, 1910, Perry was elected the 7th Bishop of Rhode Island at age 39 and was consecrated on January 6, 1911, by Bishops Daniel Sylvester Tuttle, Leigh R. Brewer, and William Lawrence.

 Perry was admitted as a member of the Rhode Island Society of the Cincinnati in 1915 and became president of the Society in 1921.

 During World War I, he served as chief of Red Cross chaplains in France from 1918 to 1919.

 On March 26, 1930, Perry was elected the 18th Presiding Bishop by the House of Bishops.
 He was the last Presiding Bishop to retain his diocesan jurisdiction while serving in the national post.
+In 1932, he accepted a 10 percent pay cut to help with the church's budget difficulties.

 In August 1930, he was chosen to deliver the farewell sermon at the Lambeth Conference and invited to lay the cornerstone of St. Andrew's Cathedral in Aberdeen.
 Especially interested in foreign missions, he once spent five months visiting mission stations in the Philippines, China, Japan, and Hawaii.

 The French government awarded him the Legion of Honor in 1934.
+At the 1934 General Convention of the church, there was a campaign to have Perry made an archbishop, an office that did not exist within the Episcopal Church, which led to his portrait by Jerry Farnsworth being on the cover of Time magazine.

 In a rare instance, he participated directly in politics in 1937 when he accepted an appointment to the Republican Party's Committee on Program, which was charged with drafting "a declaration of principles to redefine the party's stand on political and economic issues."

 He retired as Presiding Bishop in 1937, and as Bishop of Rhode Island in 1946.
 Perry died at the age of 75 from a heart attack in Summerville, South Carolina.